|

 Who is at risk?

-Handler of reptiles, including
+Handler of

-to a lesser extent all members of the public who are either in contact with
+reptiles, including to a lesser extent all members of the public who are

-the reptiles or potential contact with them. |
+either in contact with the reptiles or potential contact with them. |

 ||

-Measures to be taken to reduce the level of risk: (Snakebusters) All venomous taxa brought to
+Measures to be taken to reduce the level of risk: (Snakebusters) All venomous taxa brought to site have had venom glands surgically

-public safety risk at all.
-Venomous taxa not generally
+removed and hence effectively have no public safety risk at all.
+Venomous taxa not generally given to public and even if they are

-remains no risk to any person.
-Non-venomous taxa (pythons,
+and/or security is breached, there remains no risk to any person.
+Non-venomous taxa (pythons, lizards, etc) are only used if they are

-lizards, etc) are only used if they are known to be tractable and not
+known to be tractable and not aggressive.
+Reptiles stored

-being used. |
+public when not being used. |

 ||

-Training prerequisites: Persons trained at snakebusters
+Training prerequisites: Persons trained

-facility in all necessary handling protocols and basic first aid. |
+protocols and basic first aid. |

 ||

-Level of risk remaining: Insignificant in terms of
+Level of risk remaining: Insignificant in

-wound site at time of bite.
-Treatment
+merely wiping the wound site at time of bite.

-of snakebites (non-venomous) is generally not required, although if a member
+Treatment of snakebites (non-venomous) is generally not required,

-of the public unused to snakes were to be bitten by a very large snake,
+although if a member of the public unused to snakes were to be bitten by a

-they’d be treated with antiseptic to reassure them. |
+very large snake, they’d be treated with antiseptic to reassure them. |

 ||